-(3) The market value for our restricted stock is based on the initial public offering price of \$13.00 per share.
+(3) The market value for our restricted stock is based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.

 Employment Agreements

 On July 31, 2014 (or in the case of Mr. Hite, February 1, 2015), we entered into substantially similar employment agreements with each of our named executive officers.
 The employment agreements provide for (i) a base salary; (ii) participation in our annual bonus plan and (iii) employee benefits and fringe benefits generally made available to all of our employees.
 The employment agreements initially expired on July 31, 2017 (or in the case of Mr. Hite, February 1, 2017), but were renewed for an additional one-year term thereafter as neither party provided notice of their intent not to renew within 30 days prior to the end of the term.
 The employment agreements also provide for the reimbursement of all reasonable business expenses incurred by a named executive officer on our behalf.